Claiming Compensation For Grievous Bodily Harm (GBH)

 • Seek medical attention

 • Hire a solicitor.
-This isn’t a legal requirement, but is something we always recommend to make the claims process run more smoothly.
+This isn’t a legal requirement, but it is something we always recommend to make the claims process run more smoothly.

 • Collect evidence.
 This could be evidence of the incident (for example, in the form of witness statements or CCTV footage), of your injuries (you could provide medical records) or of any financial impact that your criminal injury has had on you.